manasesjesus/builtio-microservice-monitoring/README.md

 When the *GET /microservice/health* action completes it exports the *healthy* status, and the next actions will be executed only if the condition is met, i.e. if the microservice is not healthy.

-Configuring the **Post Message to Channel** action is straightforward and only requires authorizing Slack, specifying the channel to be notified, e.g. a developers channel in charge of maintaining the microservice, and providing the message to be posted.
+Configuring the **Post Message to Channel** action is straightforward and only requires authorizing Slack, specifying the channel to be notified (e.g. a developers channel in charge of maintaining the microservice) and providing the message to be posted.

 ![slack-config](/img/slack-config.png)